jesse-silbert/jesse-silbert.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the Princeton University Department of Economics interested in industrial organization, market design, labor markets, online platforms, and matching theory.
+I am a Ph.D. student at the Princeton University Department of Economics.
+I study empirical industrial organization, the economic impacts of AI, labor markets, online platforms, and matching theory.
 I am on the academic job market, 2025-2026.

 Email: jesseas@princeton.edu